Joseph Randle

-Joseph David Randle (born December 29, 1991) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys.
+Joseph David Randle (born December 29, 1991) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys.
 He was selected by the Cowboys in the fifth round of the 2013 NFL draft.
-He played college football at Oklahoma State University.
+He played college football for the Oklahoma State Cowboys.

 Early life

 Randle attended Wichita Southeast High School in Wichita, Kansas, where he played football and ran track.
 As a junior, he was an All-metro and All-league performer.
 As a senior, he rushed for 1,200 yards and 12 touchdowns, receiving first-team All-state on defense, second-team All-state on offense and All-league honors.
 In his high school career he rushed for over 3,600 yards.

 Also a standout track & field athlete, Randle participated in the sprinting events and was a state qualifier in the long jump and triple jump.
 At the 2009 Jock's Nitch/PSU Gorilla Relays, he ran the 400-meter dash in a PR 57.02 seconds on his way to an 11th-place finish.
 He recorded a career-best leap of 6.65 meters in the long jump at the 2010 North East Track Classic, where he took silver.
 He also earned a second-place finish in the triple jump at the 2010 KSHSAA 6A Regional, with a leap of 13.55 meters.

 Considered a four-star recruit by Rivals.com, Randle was rated as the 25th best running back in the nation.
 He accepted a scholarship to Oklahoma State.